 - Being a CPA one can go abroad and set up their own practice or get employment.
 I always wanted to move abroad so I guess pursuing CPA worked in my favour.

 - Multiple MNC companies which are setting up operations in India are also preferring CPA’S because they do have knowledge of IFRS AND US GAAP which those companies require to integrate the accounts.

-- The scope of CPA (USA) in India is increasing day by day because of globalisation and increase in the number of MNC’s setting up business’ in India.
+- The scope of CPA (USA) in India is increasing day by day because of globalization and an increase in the number of MNC’s setting up business’ in India.

 - I would also advice semi-qualified accountants to opt for CPA instead of ACCA.

-- Qualified Chartered Accountants should also pursue CPA so that they get internationally recognised in a fast-changing environment like India where there is a demand for international knowledge.
+- Qualified Chartered Accountants should also pursue CPA so that they get internationally recognized in a fast-changing environment like India where there is a demand for international knowledge.